 d4) What, if any, sanctions or penalties will a user face for abusing the data, including future restrictions on access or compensation to data subjects whose data has been abused in addition to any sanctions already provided in applicable law?

-d5) What kinds of insights will CPs have into what data is accessed and how it is used?
+d5) What kinds of insights will Contracted Parties have into what data is accessed and how it is used?

 d6) What rights do data subjects have in ascertaining when and how their data is accessed and used?

-D7) How can a third party access model accommodate differing requirements for data subject notification of data disclosure?
+d7) How can a third party access model accommodate differing requirements for data subject notification of data disclosure?

 Annex: Important Issues for Further Community Action

-Following the EPDP WG primary focus on confirming, amending, rejecting or replacing the Temporary Specification, and resolving the gating questions identified above, the WG shall turn its attention to the items included in the Temporary Specification Annex, listed as “Important Issues for Further Community Action.”
+Following the EPDP Team’s primary focus on confirming, amending, rejecting or replacing the Temporary Specification, and resolving the gating questions identified above, the EPDP Team shall turn its attention to the items included in the Temporary Specification Annex, listed as “Important Issues for Further Community Action.”
 These include but are not limited to the standardized access model referenced above.

 The EPDP Team should track any ongoing discussions as they relate to GDPR and its applicability in the ICANN context and potential impact on the Temporary Specification.
 It may also wish to consider forming sub-groups to work on issues or sub-topics in order to streamline its work and discussions, provided those sub-groups are subject to the gating questions.

 The ICANN Board is required to reconfirm the Temporary Specification every 90 days from their adoption and enforcement of the Temporary Specification , for a period of no more than 12 months or upon the confirmation, or not, of the Temporary Specification as consensus policy--whichever event comes first.
-In the event that the ICANN Board, amends the Temporary Specification as part of the confirmation process, the EPDP Work Team will review the Charter for continued applicability.
-In the event that the EPDP Work Team determines that the Charter requires amendment, the Chair of the EPDP Work Team will inform the GNSO Council of the recommended changes to the Charter and any impact on the timeline.
-Where the impact is considered substantive and expected to compromise the ability of the EPDP Work Team to meet published timelines the GNSO Council will discuss with the ICANN Board with a view to determining possible solutions for continuing the work.
+In the event that the ICANN Board, amends the Temporary Specification as part of the confirmation process, the EPDP Team will review the Charter for continued applicability.
+In the event that the EPDP Team determines that the Charter requires amendment, the Chair of the EPDP Team will inform the GNSO Council of the recommended changes to the Charter and any impact on the timeline.
+Where the impact is considered substantive and expected to compromise the ability of the EPDP Team to meet published timelines the GNSO Council will discuss with the ICANN Board with a view to determining possible solutions for continuing the work.